RaspberryPiFoundation/rpi-auth/README.md

 end
 ```

 This model needs to be the same one defined in the initializer, an instance will be created on login.
+Again, checkout the [user model in the dummy app](spec/dummy/app/models/user.rb).

 To login via Hydra your app needs to send the user to `/auth/rpi` via a POST request: